rileybuch/Fantasy-Baseball-Web-App/README.md

 localhost:8080

 This url will lead to the application's home page.
-This application will present our projections, but the analysis and models used can be found at:
+This application will present our projections, and the analysis and models used can be found at:

 https://github.com/rileybuch/fantasy_baseball